MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 ## Cryptographic hash functions

 Products should use the SHA-2 family of hash algorithms (SHA-256, SHA-384, and SHA-512).
-Truncation of cryptographic hashes for security purposes to less than 128 bits isn't recommended.
+Truncation of cryptographic hashes for security purposes to less than 128 bits isn't permitted.
 While the usage of SHA-256 is the minimum, we recommend supporting SHA-384.

 ### MAC/HMAC/keyed hash algorithms